UNC-Libraries/SCTS-Documentation/Accessioning.md

 _Maps to: General Accession Note (Basic Information tab)_

 Intended for notes about the acquisition or processing of the accession, and not about the accession itself.
 Can used as a place to record temporary locations. (examples: 206_7a.1 or BD lab).

-> Note that we will stop using this field to record temporary locations once we start using ArchivesSpace as our locations database.

 **Delete the boilerplate instructions!**

 ### Acquisition Type (Required by TS)